-Suzanne has been involved with horses for over thirty five years.
-She has competed in equitation, hunters and dressage, having trained exclusively for dressage for over twenty four years.
+Suzanne has been involved with horses for over forty years.
+She has competed in equitation, hunters and dressage, having trained exclusively for dressage for over twenty seven years.
 She studied with Susan Shrader (a certified Centered Riding instructor) for eight years, Doina Fischer for over seven and also travelled to Spain where she worked with Luis Ramos Paul, the former director of the Real Escuela Andaluza del Arte Ecuestre.
-Dominique Barbier, the author of the best selling Dressage for the New Age, has helped guide Suzanne for more than sixteen years and she teaches his method of lightness and harmony.
+Dominique Barbier, the author of the best selling Dressage for the New Age, helped guide Suzanne for more than sixteen years and she teaches his method of lightness and harmony.
 Suzanne currently works with Doina Fischer who comes from Europe to teach clinics at Patewood in Classical dressage and working equitation.
 She also works with Jean-Claude Barry from the Samuar whenever he is in the United States.
-Suzanne’s combination of eight years of German dressage and eighteen years of French classical dressage give her a unique perspective on the two schools of dressage training.
+Suzanne’s combination of eight years of German dressage and nineteen years of French classical dressage give her a unique perspective on the two schools of dressage training.

 Suzanne began her career with Arabians which helped her learn early on the sensitivity and respect necessary to form a true relationship with a horse.